• Skip to main content

 • desiccated coconut.

-The quantities can be found in the recipe card at the end of this post.
+Find all of the ingredient quantities in the recipe card at the end of this post.

 First, you'll need to prepare three bowls containing: